 \section{Introduction}

-Topology optimization features an optimal distribution of materials (optimum design) fulfilling a design objective and design constraints in a given domain \cite{BensoeSigmund:2003}.
-It has found a wide range of applications in solid mechanics, fluid mechanics, acoustics, etc. In this field, great significance has been attached to the eigenvalue optimization, which, constrained by an elliptic eigenvalue problem, explores for the best possible design to minimize or maximize an objective function involving the spectra of the underlying differential operator, due to its intriguing mathematical nature.
-Moreover, this topic is of paramount practical value in engineering.
-For instance, the optimization process helps to separate vibration frequencies and modes of a running engine in a machine from those of other components of the machine in order that no devastating resonance takes place.
-Up to now the investigation including theoretical analysis and numerical methods in this area has yielded fruitful results (see \cite{AllaireAubryJouve, AllaireJouve:2001, ButtazzoDalMaso1993, GarckeHuttlKahleKnopfLaux:2023, GarckeHuttlKnopf:2022, Henrot:2006, HenrotPierre:2018, Pedersen:2000, QianHuZhu:2022, ZhangZhuLiuShen:2021}, to name but a few).
+Topology optimization features an optimal distribution of materials (optimum design) blue for certain objective subject to design constraints in a given domain \cite{BensoeSigmund:2003}.
+It has a wide range of applications in solid mechanics, fluid mechanics, acoustics, etc. In this field, due to its intriguing mathematical nature, significance has been attached to eigenvalue optimization, which, constrained by an eigenvalue problem, seeks the best possible design to minimize/maximize an objective involving the spectrum of the underlying differential operator.
+Moreover, this topic is useful in practical engineering.
+For instance, the optimization process helps to separate vibration frequencies and modes of a running engine in a machine from those of other components of the machine in order to avoid resonance (see e.g., \cite{AllaireAubryJouve, AllaireJouve:2001, ButtazzoDalMaso1993, GarckeHuttlKahleKnopfLaux:2023, GarckeHuttlKnopf:2022, Henrot:2006, HenrotPierre:2018, Pedersen:2000, QianHuZhu:2022, ZhangZhuLiuShen:2021} for theoretical analysis and numerical methods on eigenvalue optimization).